 - Make data-driven energy decisions.

-Develop an online tool that provides comprehensive, standardized, and usable estimates of local energy use for every city in the United States.
+- City Energy Profile Tool: Develop data resources that provide comprehensive, standardized, and usable estimates of local energy use for every city in the United States.

-- City-Level Energy Decision Making: Data Use in Energy Planning, Implementation, and Evaluation in U.S. Cities—report detailing city energy use data and opportunities for strategic energy planning.
+- City-Level Energy Decision Making: Data Use in Energy Planning, Implementation, and Evaluation in U.S. Cities (2015)

 For more information on Cities-LEAP, please contact firstname.lastname@example.org.